 Almost everyone has an archive of old photos and snapshots that have little commercial value in the stock industry.
 However, I would beg to differ.
-You may want to rethink that statement and realize there may be potential for profit among the images you’ve archived long ago.
+You may want to rethink that statement and realize there may be potential for profit among the images you’ve archived through slide scanning.

 First of all, there may be many old images that just need minor clean up.
 Your editing skills will hopefully have improved over time and images that were not worthy for stock photography may only need basic adjustments.
 You may have learned to use curves in editing software for improving brightness and contrast.
 Perhaps you’ve learned to work with layers or masks to add pizzazz to improperly exposed images.

 Perhaps over time you have purchased new software for editing photographs.
 Some software packages can replace the sky with a click of a button.
 Pictures with a bland or dull sky can become stunning works of art with a click of a button and dropping in a new sky with clouds, storms, or even a rainbow.
 In addition, you can go back to your archives to find pictures of sunsets, storms, and other types of skies.
 These images by themselves may not be interesting because of the lack of a foreground, but you can utilize those fantastic skies and clouds by using software where you can drop that sky into another image.

 Have you learned new photo editing techniques, or downloaded some new Photoshop brushes recently?
 A simple picture of the woods can become an interesting background by applying a vignette function and adding fog or beams of light with brushes.
 There are a multitude of brushes for Photoshop and other software packages that provide a virtually unlimited set of concepts and approaches for editing a plain photograph into something worthy of adding to your stock photos portfolio.